CSCI-5619-Fall-2020/Assignment-1/README.md

 ## Rubric

-Graded out of 10.

-Each of the parts to be added are discussed in one of the lessons in the [Babylon 101](https://doc.babylonjs.com/babylon101/) tutorial.
+Graded out of 10 points.
+Each of the parts to be added are presented in lecture or covered in one of the lessons in the [Babylon 101](https://doc.babylonjs.com/babylon101/) tutorials.

 1. Ensure your program builds with no Typescript warnings.
 (1)
+2. Add the debug layer to your scene.
+(1)
-2. Add a ground plane with some interesting ground texture.
+3. Add a ground plane with some interesting ground texture.
 Should be centered under the initial position of the camera.
 (1)
-3. Change the PointLight that is in the sample code to a directional light that is not very bright and not white, and also add one SpotLight to the scene, a reasonable distance above the viewer's initial position.
+4. Add a SpotLight to the scene that is a color other than white, located a reasonable distance above the viewer's initial position.
 (1)
-4. Add at least 5 objects, with interesting materials and/or textures, sitting on the ground.
+5. Use the MeshBuilder to add at least 2 objects with interesting materials and/or textures, sitting on the ground.
 (2)
-5. Use keyframe animation to add at least 2 moving objects above the initial viewer position, but below the lights.
+6. Use keyframe animation to add at least 2 moving objects above the ground, but below the lights.
 (2)
-6. When you click on one of your objects with the mouse, play a sound and have a particle system shoot particles out from the center of the object.
+7. Add shadows for both the directional and spot lights.
 (1)
-7. Add shadows, for both the directional and spot lights.
+8. Build the program by executing `npm run build` and then upload the contents of the `dist` folder to your public `.www` directory.
+Make sure to set the permissions so that it loads correctly in a web browser.
+You should include this URL in submission information section of your `README.md` file.
 (1)

+**Bonus Challenge:** When you click on one of your objects with the mouse, play a sound and have a particle system shoot particles out from the center of the object.
+(1)

-Up to 2 additional bonus points will be given for using interesting textures, lights and materials.
-(You won't be judged on aesthetics;  I want you to do more than just cut and paste code and textures from the tutorial.)
+**Notes:** This assignments assumes that you will find your own texture images on the internet.
+Make sure to document all of these third party assets.
+You won't be judged on aesthetics, but I do want you to do more than just copy from the tutorials.

 ## Submission

 You will need to check out and submit the project through GitHub classroom.
 The project folder should contain just the additions to the sample project that are needed to implement the project.
-Do not add extra files, and do not remove the .gitignore file (we do not want the "node_modules" directory in your repository.)
+Do not add extra files, and do not remove the `.gitignore` file (we do not want the "node_modules" directory in your repository.)

-**Do not change the names** of the existing files (e.g., index.html, index.ts, etc).
+**Do not change the names** of the existing files.
 The TA needs to be able to test your program as follows:

 1. cd into the directory and run ```npm install```
 2. start a local web server and compile by running ```npm run start``` and pointing the browser at your ```index.html```